PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

 ####Mac + Linux installation
 make shure you installed everything above

-- get pip for pyton2.7
+-get pip for pyton2.7
 ```bash
 wget https://bootstrap.pypa.io/get-pip.py
 python2.7 get-pip.py
 rm -f get-pip.py
 ```
-- switch to the location where you want to install it
-- get git Repository and switch into the downloaded Folder
+-switch to the location where you want to install it -get git Repository and switch into the downloaded Folder
--

 (Please keep in mind that master is not always up-to-date whereas 'dev' is.
 In the installation note below change `master` to `dev` if you want to get and use the latest version.)
 ```bash
 git clone --recursive -b master https://github.com/PokemonGoF/PokemonGo-Bot
 cd PokemonGo-Bot
 ```
-- install virtualenv and activate it
+-install virtualenv and activate it
 ```bash
 pip install virtualenv
 virtualenv .
 ```
-- install the requirements and get the needen encryption.so
+-install the requirements and get the needen encryption.so
--

 (we move `encrypt.so` to the root folder of the Bot so no need to edit the config regarding that)
 ```bash
 pip install -r requirements.txt